This tune is as sweet and light as they come. Show your audiences you are a clever speller, as well as being wise in the

 This pensive, timeless ballad has certainly stood the test of time.
 The reprise of the theme melody in the tag is a nice added touch.

 Here is a square medley of love that has a wonderfully old-fashioned ring to it.
 The bass’s recitation on the second chorus of “When Your Old Wedding Ring Was New” is heartfelt and unique.
 Ain’t lifelong love grand?

 There are not many lovelier, more touching Broadway ballads than this.
 A bonus is that this song is contestable.
 I often listen to Tim Waurick’s full mix of this arrangement just for enjoyment.

-This tempo ballad that really paints a pretty picture.
+This tempo ballad paints a picture as lovely as its title.
 Is someone waiting for you?
 I sure hope so.

 You may not be familiar with this song, but it is way cheerful and appealing.
 Your group wants to sing it; you just don’t know it yet.
 Anne Bureau has made some killer tracks to help you learn this tune fast.